Jovvi26/agentlink-mcp/README.md

 |------|-------------|------------|
 | `search_tweets` | Search for tweets based on a query | `query` (string, required)<br>`count` (number, optional) |
 | `post_tweet` | Post a new tweet | `text` (string, required) |

+## Token Lifecycle on Pump.fun

+### Bonding Phase
+Tokens on Pump.fun begin in a **bonding phase** where price is determined by a bonding curve.
+During this phase:

+- Tokens are minted as users buy them
+- Price increases according to a predefined curve
+- The `bondingCurveProgress` property indicates how close a token is to graduation (0-100%)
+- Higher bonding curve progress means the token is closer to graduation

+### Graduated Phase
+Once a token completes its bonding phase, it **graduates** to a liquid trading phase where:

+- Token supply is fixed
+- Price is determined by market demand via liquidity pools
+- Tokens can be freely traded
+- Graduation timestamp indicates when the token completed bonding

+The `get_bonding_tokens` and `get_graduated_tokens` tools allow you to track tokens in each phase of their lifecycle on Pump.fun.

 ## Contributing